sumn2u/learn-javascript/en/miscellaneous/testing.md

 ---

 ## Unit Testing
 Unit testing is a fundamental practice in web development.
 It involves testing individual components or functions to ensure they work as expected.
+This practice is included in a software development approach called test-driven development(TDD) which consists in writing unit tests out of the software requirements first then write code after.Let's now see why we should write Unit tests.

+## Why write Unit Tests?
-This practice can catch bugs early, improve code quality, and make refactoring safer Unit testing is essential for the following reasons:
+Unit testing is widely used because of the following reasons :
+- In TDD,the software requirements are turned into specific test cases.
+The software is then improved to pass the new tests.

-- It verifies that individual parts of your codebase are working correctly.
+- In other to verify that individual parts of the codebase is working correctly.
+- It allows code modification without affecting the functionality of other units or the software
 - It provides a safety net when refactoring or making changes.
 - It helps document the expected behavior of functions and components.
+- It helps to no repetition of modules because each module has it own responsibility

+## Benefits of Unit Tests
+The main advantage of unit tests is their laser-sharp focus.
+Since they test a single function, they give precise feedback.
+If a unit test fails, in most cases, you can be sure that the specific function being tested is the problem.
+- Unit tests help to find and fix bugs quickly and easily.
+- Unit tests contribute to higher code quality.
+- Unit tests contribute to better application architecture.
+- Unit tests act as documentation.

+## Best Practices for creating Unit Tests
+To ensure that you have good Unit tests follow this best practices :
+- Write tests during development, not after
+- Test cases should not duplicate the implementation logic.
+- Test cases should exhibit the same behavior as long as their code is unchanged.
+- Use a consistent naming convention for the test cases
+- Avoid using conditional logic expressions in Unit tests
+- If possible automate Unit tests

 ## Testing Frameworks
 Testing frameworks streamline the process of writing and running tests.
-Two popular frameworks are Jest and Mocha.
+Two popular frameworks in JavaScript are Jest and Mocha.

 ## Jest
 Jest is a zero-config, all-in-one popular testing framework.
 It's suitable for both unit and integration testing.
 Let's see how to get started with Jest.